tiralinea/tl-errors/README.md

       code: 420
     },

-    // This errors will overwrite the default errors with new messages {
+    // These errors will overwrite the default errors with new messages {
       name: 'BadRequestError',
       message: 'The request could not be understood by the server due to malformed syntax.'